thenzler/local-chat-app-sqlite/README.md

 2. Common issues:
    - Make sure Ollama is running (check with the debug console)
-   - Verify your model is downloaded (mistral is the default)
+   - Verify your model is downloaded (phi3-mini is recommended)
    - Check the browser console (F12) for JavaScript errors

 3. If Ollama is running but not responding, try restarting it